Please note that the application deadlines for Winter 2023 are as follows:

 - Applicants are required to upload unofficial transcripts from all universities previously attended (including summer term, exchange term, or study-away term).
 If you are recommended for admission, you will later be required to supply official transcripts.
 Transcripts in languages other than English or French must be accompanied by an English or French translation provided by the institution issuing the transcript or by a certified translator.
 Please refer to mcgill.ca/gradapplicants/apply/ready/submit/upload and mcgill.ca/gradapplicants/apply/prepare/checklist/documents.

 - A total of two (2) confidential letters of reference are required for your application: two (2) from academics or one (1) from an academic and one (1) from a recent employer.
 Once you have identified your referees (you must provide a valid institutional email address for each referee), McGill will send them an email asking for a reference in support of your application.
-Additionally, uploaded letters must be on university or company/business stationery and the referee must indicate his/her position and full contact information at the institution.
+Additionally, uploaded letters must be on university or company/business stationery and the referee must indicate their position and full contact information at the institution.
 Please refer to mcgill.ca/gradapplicants/apply/prepare/checklist/documents.

 - Once accepted to the M.Arch.
 Professional program, students will benefit from faculty expertise within the School in the areas of History and Theory of Architecture; Cultural Landscape Studies; Affordable and Sustainable Housing; Computation and Fabrication; High-performance Visualization; Minimum Cost Housing; Gender, Sexuality, and Space; Design and Health; Urban Design; Landscape Urbanism; Architectural Representation; Urban Agriculture; Vernacular Architecture; Reurbanization.